, artists and groups are influenced by earlier ones. As a result, most of these artists and groups would perform and play several Cover Versions

-- Stay Awake, which consisted entirely of covers of Disney songs by various artists.
+- Stay Awake, which consists entirely of covers of Disney songs by various artists.

 - Hello Radio, a tribute to They Might Be Giants.

-- Legacy: A Tribute to Fleetwood Mac's Rumours, where assorted people from Jewel to Shawn Colvin to Elton John covered a song each from the Rumours album.
+- Legacy: A Tribute to Fleetwood Mac's Rumours, where assorted artists (Jewel, Shawn Colvin, Elton John) cover a song from the Rumours album.

 - Kick at the Darkness, a tribute album to the Canadian singer Bruce Cockburn.
 Yielded a Covered Up version of his song "Lovers in a Dangerous Time", done by The Barenaked Ladies on that album, and now most people don't know about the original.

-- I'm Your Fan: The Songs of Leonard Cohen, a 1991 release featuring various alternative-rock acts (including The Pixies, REM, and Nick Cave) covering Cohen classics.
+- I'm Your Fan: The Songs of Leonard Cohen, a 1991 release featuring various alt-rock acts (including The Pixies, REM, and Nick Cave) covering Cohen classics.